anish111b/SSD1306-Disp/README.md

 The simulations were done on https://wokwi.com/ and Proteus, but on Proteus SRAM Memory was an issue with bigger texts not working.

+**5) Software Serial**

+Software Serial Library is included and RX and TX pins are set.
+Stream of characters being sent over from BLE device are read and stored into char array[], and then normal wrapping and scrolling functions are performed.